 I know, that title makes little sense.
 But trust me, there’s a simple explanation.
 You see, my birthday’s just around the corner, and I can’t help but feel a tad nostalgic over last year’s festivities in Ireland.
-So I’m going to cheat a bit here, and throw in an excerpt from post I started to write, but never quite finished.
+So I’m going to cheat a bit here and throw in an excerpt from a post I started to write but never quite finished.

 Essay meltdowns and lost articles aside, Dublin was as magical a place to ring in my 22nd birthday as I could have hoped for.
 You see, having an unhealthy obsession with Nora Roberts books means that Ry and I have grown up immersed in her Ireland-set worlds full of fantastic creatures and mystical beings.
 Now, while we’re aware that they’re fictional stories, we never quite managed to break the association of Ireland with the magic realism that she paints.
 All of this to say that my expectations for Ireland were truly unrealistic.